av/harbor/README.md

 ### `harbor up <services>`

 Starts selected services.
 See the list of available services here.
 Run `harbor defaults` to see the default list of services that will be started.
+When starting additional services, you might need to `harbor down` first, so that all the services can pick updated configuration.
+API-only services can be started without stopping the main stack.

 ```bash
 # Start with default services